-In all the cases above, the exegetes interpret the forms of " $A\underline{z}-\underline{Z}ann$ " in terms of certainty without giving any rational justification.
-Being asked about the use of ' $A\underline{z}-\underline{Z}ann$ ' in this verse, they state that it is Arabic usage that counts in these cases.
-They mean that Arabic native speakers are accustomed to use the form of conjecture instead of the form of certainty.
-The heuristic strategy reveals that the interpretation of certainty is not acceptable in these cases.
+In all the cases above, the exegetes interpret "conjecture" in terms of certainty without giving any rational justification.
+Being asked about the use of conjecture in such verses, they state that it is Arabic usage that counts in these cases.
+They mean that Arabic native speakers are accustomed to use the form of conjecture instead of the form of certainty in these contexts.
+Using the heuristic strategy for testing the meanings against the available divine evidence reveals that these meanings are at variance with it.